 For $19/month you can get 28 channels, including some of the most popular networks: ESPN, AMC, A&E, Cartoon Network, Comedy Central, FX, USA Network, TBS, and more.
 You can also stream on any device.
 For $30/month you can get a DVR plan.

 It’s an excellent service, with impressive streaming speeds and a nice interface.
 If you’re tempted to try to use USTVNow from inside the U.S., don’t bother.
-You’ll be blocked.
-Theoretically, I suppose, one could use a VPN to bypass the geo-blocks and use the service in the U.S….
-If, that is, one was so inclined.
+You’ll be geo-blocked.

-Complete List Of TV Networks You Can Stream With A Cable/Satellite Alternative
+Complete List Of TV Networks You Can (Legally) Stream With A Cable/Satellite Alternative

 In alphabetical order by network